javier-caparo/nodejs-to-awsbeanstalk/README.md

 # nodejs-to-awsbeanstalk
- NodeJs app to eploy to AWS beanstalk
+ NodeJs app to deploy to AWS beanstalk

+ #app details
+ NodeJs app running on port 5000